vyrzdev/SpeedChat/README.md

 # SpeedChat
 A really barebones webchat.
 Created in an hour in competition with my superior overlord SamHDev.
 Vulnerable to pretty much every attack.
-My first ever webchat
+My first ever webchat site.

 Like seriously... this is awful.
 Like... really bad.